glebpopoff/slack-integration-poc/README.md

-# Slack DM Sender
+# Slack Message Sender

-A simple web application to send direct messages to Slack users.
+A simple web application to send direct messages and channel messages in Slack.

 ## Setup